MAHcodes/xerolinux.xyz/src/content/TreasureContent.md

 ### - Select Method.
 <br />

-Please select how you want to get "**XeroG**" below, click on either the "**Build**" button to get redirected to *Github* and build it for free following the guide, or the "**Support**" button to get sent the ISO after pledging/donating to the service of your choice.
-If you opted for the one-time donation via **Fundraizr**, please leave a message, letting me know that you are interested in getting the ISO.
+Please select how you want to get "**XeroG**" below, click on the "**Build**" button to get redirected to *Github* and build it for free following the guide.
+If you want access to the Pre-built ISO, click on the "**Donate**" button on the main page and select the service of your choice.
+If you opted for the "**FundRazr**" option, please leave a message, letting me know that you are interested in getting the ISO.
 Your support is highly appreciated ;)<br />